 Our Analysis and Test Results

 As the lightest shelter in the MSR lineup and featuring a very different design that employs both adjustable trekking poles up front next to the door, the newly released Flylite 2 certainly had us curious.
-Unfortunately for us, the first night that we used it in the Himalayas of Nepal it rained all night before switching over to slushy snow just before dawn.
-We realized almost immediately that the triangular shape of the roof was collecting water into a giant puddle directly on top of us, and the only way to shed this water was to deploy our backpack, propped up on top of us as we slept, as an interior 4th pole to keep the fabric from sagging and the water shedding off to the sides.
+Unfortunately for us, the first night that we used it in the Himalayas of Nepal, it rained all night before switching over to slushy snow just before dawn.
+We realized almost immediately that the triangular shape of the roof was collecting water into a giant puddle directly on top of us.
+The only way to shed this water was to deploy our backpack, propped up on top of us as we slept, as a central 4th pole to keep the fabric from sagging and the water shedding off to the sides.

 Well before morning, having woken up numerous times with the entire soaking wet tent collapsed on top of us and with everything we owned soaked, we abandoned ship and spent the rest of the night sleeping under the eave of a nearby building.
 While we feel stupid for not having identified this problem in advance, we have since studied it quite a bit and are fully confident when we say the design flaw is fatal, and no amount of tweaking is going to cause this tarp to drain water properly without pooling on top.
 As such, it is effectively useless if there is any precipitation at all, and we strongly recommend against buying it.

 We have already described above the central problem with this tent — the fact that its triangular shaped roof does not shed water and instead allows it to pool on top.
-Soon the ripstop nylon becomes waterlogged and water begins to drip through, that is if the weight of the water itself has not caused the roof to sag all the way down until it is resting on top of the hapless sleepers inside.
-There is no doubt that this tent is simply not capable of holding up to any amount of precipitation, enough said.
+Soon the ripstop nylon becomes waterlogged, and water begins to drip through, that is if the weight of the water itself has not caused the roof to sag down until it is resting on top of the hapless sleepers inside.
+There is no doubt that this tent is not capable of holding up to any amount of precipitation, enough said.

 This tent weighs 1lb.
-12.1oz. which is pretty light considering it comes with all the necessary stakes, as well as a short pole for propping up the back.
-It does require the addition of two adjustable trekking poles, although it can supposedly be suspended from above if you are able to find such a suitable campsite and happen to be carrying the necessary lengths of cordage.
+12.1oz, which is pretty light considering it comes with all the necessary stakes, as well as a short pole for propping up the back.
+It does require the addition of two adjustable trekking poles, although it can supposedly be suspended from above if you can find such a suitable campsite and happen to be carrying the necessary lengths of cordage.
 Minus the weight of the stakes, it was the fourth heaviest tent, a shade heavier than the Hyperlite Mountain Gear UltaMid 2, but a bit lighter than the Big Agnes Fly Creek HV2 Platinum.